-This year’s theme for the photography contest carried out by Water Integrity Network (WIN) tackled the question: where and how does money flow in the water sector?
+This year’s theme for the photography contest was carried out by Water Integrity Network (WIN) which tackled the question: where and how does money flow in the water sector?
 According to the promoters, the idea with this question is to raise awareness about how integrity in money management affects the water sector.
 Since 2009, the institution promotes an annual photography competition focused on water and which awards the winner a US$1000 voucher for photo equipment.

 WIN is a network of organizations and individuals promoting water integrity as a way of reducing corruption and improving performance in the water sector.
 For the organization, money plays a huge role in this field; it is needed for infrastructure, operation and maintenance to water distribution networks, as well as being fundamental in delivering clean water and sanitation services.
 The management of water as a resource also requires money for projects such as irrigation systems, dams, reservoirs, and environmental clean-up.

 "Sometimes this money is effectively used, resulting in successful programs and projects that deliver safe water and sanitation to citizens, and ensures sustainable water resource management.
 In other cases, money is not honestly spent on its intended purpose, or simply poorly managed”, claims the organization.